-Survey Crew: A Survey Crew is being added, comprised of a Survey Party Chief and a Survey Party Technician, to meet the growing needs of the division.
-The crew will require a new upfitted truck the total cost is \$304,000.
+Survey Crew: A Survey Crew is being added, comprised of a Survey Party Chief and a Survey Party Technician, to meet the growing needs of the Division.
+The crew will require a new upfitted truck with a total cost of \$304,000 for this addition.

+Two Engineering Inspector IIs: The

-Two Engineering Inspectors: Two new Engineering Inspectors are being added to meet the growing needs of the division after the creation of the Capital Projects Department.
-The positions will require two new F150 trucks the total cost is \$200,800.
+Engineering Inspectors are being added to meet the growing needs of the Division after the creation of the Capital Projects Department.
+The positions will require two new F150 trucks with a cost of \$200,800.